 As a direct result of his participation in ACE 8, Rock Andre, Director of CEDEL Haiti, sought to transform high schools into entrepreneurship hubs through the creation of entrepreneurship clubs.
 Clubs provide space for students to practice creativity, entrepreneurship, and experience leadership.
 As of August 2019, 12 entrepreneurship clubs have been launched.

-Outreach Program Encourages Young Women Pursue STEM Careers in Belize
+Outreach Program Encourages Young Women to Pursue STEM Careers in Belize

 Thanks to her participation in the ACE Program, Shahera McKoy, Manager of EXPORTBelize, connected with the SciGirls Program, an educational outreach program that encourages young women to pursue science, technology, engineering, and math (STEM) learning and careers.
 Leveraging the ACE network and convinced that Belize needed to encourage young women to embrace careers and entrepreneurship opportunities in STEM fields, Shahera and SciGirls Program implemented a monthly academic outreach on STEM subjects for young women in Belize during 2018 and 2019.